EESSI/docs/docs/site_specific_config/gpu.md

 *Step 1:* [initialize a version of EESSI](../using_eessi/setting_up_environment.md).

-*Step 2 (EESSI 2025.06 and newer, mandatory):* define the `EESSI_NVIDIA_OVERRIDE_DEFAULT` variable in your local CernFM-FS configuration to point to a directory where you want to store the symlinks to the drivers.
+*Step 2 (EESSI 2025.06 and newer, mandatory):* define the `EESSI_NVIDIA_OVERRIDE_DEFAULT` variable in your local CernVM-FS configuration to point to a directory where you want to store the symlinks to the drivers.
 For example, to store these under `/opt/eessi/nvidia`, one would run:

 ```{ .bash .copy }